Bedford Racecourse

 Bedford Racecourse was a former horse racing venue in Bedford, England.

 In 1811, it held the first steeplechase over manufactured fences in front of a crowd of 40,000 spectators.
-A horse called Fugitive won, beating a horse called Cecilia over a three-mile course in which four 4ft 6in fences were each jumped twice.
+A horse called Fugitive won, beating a horse called Cecilia over a three-mile course in which four 4 ft 6in fences were each jumped twice.

 It was hosting two annual meetings by 1840.